-- Buy, sell, or hold?: Analysts strongly back TreeHouse Foods, with seven of 13 rating it a buy and the remainder rating it a hold.
+- Buy, sell, or hold?: Analysts think investors should stand pat on TreeHouse Foods with eight of 13 analysts rating it hold.
 Analysts like TreeHouse Foods better than competitor Lancaster Colony overall.
-Analysts still rate the stock a moderate buy, but they are a bit more wary about it compared to three months ago.
+Zero out of four analysts rate Lancaster Colony a buy compared to four of 13 for TreeHouse Foods.
+While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 90.2% assigning it an outperform rating.
-The community at large backs the All-Stars with 90.7% giving it a rating of outperform.
-Fools are gung-ho about TreeHouse Foods, though the message boards have been quiet lately with only 46 posts in the past 30 days.
-Even with a robust four out of five stars, TreeHouse Foods' CAPS rating falls a little short of the community's upbeat outlook.
+CAPS All-Stars are solidly behind the stock, with 89.5% assigning it an outperform rating.
+The community at large backs the All-Stars, with 89.7% awarding it a rating of outperform.
+Fools are keen on TreeHouse Foods, though the message boards have been quiet lately with only 47 posts in the past 30 days.
+Despite the majority sentiment in favor of TreeHouse Foods, the stock has a middling CAPS rating of three out of five stars.

 TreeHouse Foods' profit has risen year-over-year by an average of 9.2% over the past five quarters.

 For all our TreeHouse Foods-specific analysis, including earnings and beyond, add TreeHouse Foods to My Watchlist.